Case Study #2

 Why It Mattered

-Backups do not matter if attackers can reach them through the same control paths as production systems.
+Backups do not protect the business if destructive access can reach them through the same control paths as production systems.

 Recovery depends on both data availability and control integrity.
-If either fails, the recovery plan fails with it.
+If attackers, malware, or a compromised account can damage either one, the recovery plan may fail when the owner needs it most.

 Outcome